 - Assemble and serve!
 Fill each potato skin with chili, top with your favorites, and watch your friends go wild.

-Yes!
+Yes, all potatoes are a great Paleo food!
 This question comes up a lot so I figured I’d answer it.
 They’re also Whole30, hurray!

 If you like this recipe, check out some of my other healthy & delicious football game day snacks!